rubyonjets/jets/docs/_docs/minimal-deploy-iam.md

 Service | Description
 --- | ---
-APIGateway | To create the API Gateway resources.
+API Gateway | To create the API Gateway resources.
 CloudFormation | To create the CloudFormation stacks that then creates the most of the AWS resources that Jets creates.
 Events | To create the CloudWatch Event Rules for jobs.
 IAM | To create IAM roles to be associated with the Lambda functions.
 Lambda | To prewarm the application upon deployment completion.
 Logs | To clean up CloudWatch logs when deleting the application.
+Route53 | To create vanity DNS endpoint when using [custom domains]({% link _docs/routing-custom-domain.md %}).
 S3 | To upload code to s3.

 ## Instructions